Last Update: 25 May 2016

 The first WFD River Basin Management Plans for 2009-2015 were submitted in 2009/2010.
 The river basin management plans, particularly the second in 2015, should take into account the impacts of climate change, using guidance published in 2009.
-The Floods Directive requires member states to first carry out a preliminary assessment by 2011 to identify the river basins and associated coastal areas at risk of flooding.
-For such zones they would then need to draw up flood risk maps by 2013 and establish flood risk management plans focused on prevention, protection and preparedness by 2015.
+The Floods Directive requires Member States to first carry out a preliminary assessment by 2011 to identify the river basins and associated coastal areas at risk of flooding.
+For such zones they will have needed to draw up flood risk maps by 2013 and establish flood risk management plans focused on prevention, protection and preparedness by the end of 2015.

-The time horizon is closely related to the EU's 2020 Strategy and, in particular, to the 2011 Resource Efficiency Roadmap, of which the Blueprint is the water milestone.
+The time horizon of the Blueprint is closely related to the EU's 2020 Strategy and, in particular, to the 2011 Resource Efficiency Roadmap, of which the Blueprint is the water milestone.
 However, the analysis underpinning the Blueprint covers a longer time span, up to 2050, and is expected to drive EU water policy over the long term.
 The Blueprint mentions that efforts must be enhanced to deal with water pollution, water abstraction for agriculture and energy production, land use and the impacts of climate change.
 More information on further activities can be found on DG Environment's page on adaptation to global change.

 Improving the knowledge base